Skip to main content

 • Perform requests on your behalf at any time (refresh_token, offline_access)

-7. Allow a few minutes for the Connected App to be fully registered.
+8. Allow a few minutes for the External Client App to be fully registered.

 4. Enable Flows for Authentication

-• Open your Connected App and click Edit.
+• Open your External Client App and click Edit Settings.

 • Under API (Enable OAuth Settings):